JoeGandy/RSMap/README.md

 - ~Tears of guthix cavern~
 - ~Waterbirth dungeon~
 - ~Remember if toggle list is turned off~
-- Add Ogre caves (Jiggig, Gutanoth)
-- Add corsair cove
-- Add mournings end dungeon
-- Double check troll stronghold shortcuts
-- Double check Arandar Shorcuts
-- Remember position on refresh (inside dungeons

-#### Goal features
-- Farm patch info
+- ~All teleport locations~
+- ~Click on boat locations to see where they go~
+- ~Location searcher~
-- Stores to show what they sell w/ quantities
+- ~Agility short cuts to show where they go and level needed~
-- Clue scroll locations
-- Show quickest route through dungeons
+- ~Dungeon maps (Pending last few)~
+- ~Remember position on refresh~
+- ~Share current position on map~
-- Allow Drawing on the map
+- ~Remember filters on refresh~
+- ~Quest icon to show quest with basic info~